CheralaSaiteja/CFileManager/README.md

 ## Documentation

-For comprehensive API documentation please refer to the [documentation](Documentation.md) file provided with this repository.
+For comprehensive API Reference please refer to the [documentation](Documentation.md) here.

-- [Documentation](documentation.md): Detailed information about the CFileManager library's functions, parameters, and usage.

-Please consult these resources to understand and effectively use CFileManager.

 ## Examples

-For refernce examples please refer to the [Examples](examples/) directory within this repository.
+For reference examples please refer to the [Examples](examples/) directory within this repository.

 ## Contribution Guide